josh-wong/kindle-highlights-notes/docs/The Art of Readable Code.md

 - Location: [1182](kindle://book?action=open&asin=B0064CZ1XE&location=1182)

 ### Note
-This method also applies to writing documentation, like design docs, product specs, API references, and release notes.
+This method also applies to writing in general and specifically to documentation like code comments, design docs, product specs, API references, and release notes.

 ---
 ## Highlight